top of page

 What is an Arc Flash?

-These extreme temperatures can ignite the clothing and burn the skin of anyone within a few metres, and are even capable of explosively vaporizing metals such as copper, aluminum, and steel.
-The arc flash can also cause major limb and spinal injuries, respiratory and eyesight damage, toxic exposure and even lead to hospitalization or death.
+These extreme temperatures can ignite the clothing and burn the skin of anyone within a few metres, and are even capable of explosively vaporising metals such as copper, aluminium, and steel.
+The arc flash can also cause major limb and spinal injuries, respiratory and eyesight damage, toxic exposure and even lead to hospitalisation or death.

 What is an Arc Blast?